Skip to content

 The table below outlines key differences between these platform types:

-• Redirect URL(s) : The URL(s) where users will be redirected after granting or denying permission.
-This is a critical part of the OAuth 2.0 flow.
+• Redirect URL(s): The URL(s) where users will be redirected after granting or denying permission.
+The pre-registered endpoint to which the authorization server directs the resource owner's user-agent back to the client.
+This URL is a critical component of the "Authorization Code" grant type.

 Client App Details Form